The Falling Globe Clock at the Society of Antiquaries, London

 FTIR Analysis carried out to identify corrosion products on the plates and ensure sufficient cleaning procedures were carried out.

-Removable brass spacer to prevent rattle of oversize bell mounting hole.
+Removable brass spacer to prevent rattle during striking due to the oversize bell mounting hole.
 The conservation-grade copolymer, Plastazote, was used to replace the severely degraded leather that had previously been used as a buffer pad between the bell, bell-nut and bell-stand.

-The fly (pre-treatment) with ragged replacement of fly-spring with a piece of spring-steel which turned out to be very brittle.
+The fly (pre-treatment) with ragged replacement of fly-spring with a piece of spring-steel which was found to be very brittle.

 Multiple modern nuts and washers had been added to the motion-work to keep the loose-fitting hands in place, but were not functioning.
 Due to the unusual design of the motion-work mounting, a single, long cast-brass cylinder was used to replace the modern nuts and secure the hands.